bytecodealliance/wasm-interface-types/SEMANTICS.md

   the wasm interface types section, plus the set of imports from the core wasm module, minus the set of `implements` items in the wasm interface types section.

+* References to the core module are done through indices which are resolved relative the to the core module's index spaces.